-Some sites, including Kelkoo and Pricerunner, offer specialist applications for mobile phones so you can keep up with the market wherever you are.
+Some sites, including Kelkoo and Pricerunner, offer specialist applications for smart phones so you can keep up with the market wherever you are.

 Europe's largest ecommerce website after Amazon and Ebay.
 Kelkoo compares prices and product features on millions of products.

 Compares millions of products and services in 16 categories, such as clothing, consumer electronics, furniture and jewellery.

 Compares thousands of products and millions of prices.